CASSCF with Extremely Large Active Spaces using the Adaptive Sampling Configuration Interaction Method

 \section{Conclusions}

 In this paper, we have described a method to treat medium-sized molecules with active spaces several times larger than is possible with traditional methods.
 By taking advantage of an extremely efficient ASCI FCI solver, we are able to generate CASSCF quality results for species relevant to biological, inorganic, and organic systems.
-We also showed that the use of active-active orbital rotations can substantially improve the compactness of the ASCI wavefunction, possibly improving the variational energy by more than a tripling of the wavefunction size.
+We have also showed that the use of active-active orbital rotations can substantially improve the compactness of the ASCI wave function, possibly improving the variational energy by more than a tripling of the wave function size.
 The ability to routinely study large, correlated systems will permit new lines of investigation into the hardest class of electronic structure problems.
-It would also be desirable to develop ways to cheaply estimate out of active space dynamical correlation for large ASCI-SCF calculations to obtain quantitative predictions that can be directly compared to experiment.
+It would also be desirable to develop ways to cheaply estimate out-of-active-space dynamical correlation for large ASCI-SCF calculations to obtain quantitative predictions that can be directly compared to experiment.
+In addition, ASCI-SCF can be combined with the SGM orbital optimizer\cite{hait2019excited} to specifically target excited states at CASSCF level of theory.
 Work along these directions is presently in progress.